sea-kg/autoxmlclass/README.md

 autoxmlclass

-this application will be analize xml-file and generate classes, serializers and deserializers for different languages
+this web-application (php) will be analize xml-file and generate classes, serializers and deserializers for different languages